turingschool/curriculum/tutorials/controllers/sessions_and_conversations.markdown

 #### Setup

 Setup and start the Redis server.
-Add a dependency on the `redis-store` gem to your `Gemfile` and then run `bundle`.
+Add a dependency on the `redis-store` gem to your `Gemfile` and run `bundle`.

 Open `config/initializers/session_store.rb` and change the line like this: